Prince of Persia (1989 video game): Reception

 Prince of Persia received a positive critical reception, but was initially a commercial failure in North America, where it had sold only 7,000 units each on the Apple II and IBM PC by July 1990.
 It was when the game was released in Japan and Europe that year that it became a commercial success.
 In July 1990, the NEC PC-9801 version sold 10,000 units as soon as it was released in Japan.
 It was then ported to various different home computers and video game consoles, eventually selling 2 million units worldwide by the time its sequel Prince of Persia 2: The Shadow and the Flame (1993) was in production.

-Charles Ardai of Computer Gaming World stated that the game package's claim that it "breaks new ground with animation so uncannily human it must be seen to be believed" was true.
+Charles Ardai of Computer Gaming World wrote that the game package's claim that it "breaks new ground with animation so uncannily human it must be seen to be believed" was true.
 He wrote that Prince of Persia "succeeds at being more than a running-jumping game (in other words, a gussied-up Nintendo game)" because it "captures the feel of those great old adventure films", citing Thief of Baghdad, Frankenstein, and Dracula.
 Ardai concluded that it was "a tremendous achievement" in games comparable to that of Star Wars in film.

 In 1991, the game was ranked the 12th best Amiga game of all time by Amiga Power.
-In 1992, The New York Times described the Macintosh version as having "brilliant graphics and excellent sound ...
-Sure, you could do all this years ago on a Commodore 64 or Atari 400.
-But those games never looked or sounded like this".
+In 1992, The New York Times described the Macintosh version as having "brilliant" graphics and "excellent" sound.
 Reviewing the Genesis version, GamePro praised the "extremely fluid" animation of the player character and commented that the controls are difficult to master but nonetheless very effective.
 Comparing it to the Super NES version, they summarized that "the Genesis version has better graphics, and the SNES has better music.
 Otherwise, the two are identical in almost every way ..."
-Electronic Gaming Monthly (EGM) likewise assessed the Genesis version as "An excellent conversion of the classic action game", and added that the game's challenging strategy and technique give it high longevity.
+Electronic Gaming Monthly (EGM) likewise assessed the Genesis version as "an excellent conversion of the classic action game", and added that the game's challenging strategy and technique give it high longevity.
 EGM's panel of four reviewers each gave it a rating of 8 out of 10, adding up to an overall score of 32 out of 40.

 In 1991, PC Format named Prince of Persia one of the 50 best computer games ever, highlighting its "unbelievably good animation".
 In 1996, Computer Gaming World named Prince of Persia the 84th best game ever, with the editors calling it "an acrobatic platformer with amazingly fluid action".
 In 1995, Flux ranked the game 42nd on their Top 100 Video Games.